shendypratamaa/.dotfiles/README.md

 ## Installation : 2

-using this option, you will get only my configure dotfiles \
+This option, you will get only my configure dotfiles \
 I assume you already installed homebrew you will need `git` and GNU `stow`

 **Repository**